dora-team/dora.dev/hugo/content/capabilities/ai-accessible-internal-data/index.md

 updated: 2025-12-08
 category: AI
 draft: false
-headline: "Turn your AI from a generic chatbot into a specialized expert by securely connecting it to your organization’s unique context."
+headline: "Connecting AI to your internal documentation and codebases moves it from a generic assistant to a specialized expert."
 summary: |
     AI-accessible internal data is the capability of securely connecting AI systems to an organization’s proprietary information—such as codebases, documentation, and operational metrics—to provide context-aware responses.
 This practice, often implemented through a discipline known as “context engineering,” transforms generic AI models into specialized experts.
 ---